toddwschneider/nyc-taxi-data/README.md

 `ruby import_statistics_data.rb`

+These summary statistics are used in the [NYC Taxi & Ridehailing Stats](https://toddwschneider.com/dashboards/nyc-taxi-ridehailing-uber-lyft-data/) dashboard

 ## Taxi vs. Citi Bike comparison

 Code in support of the post ["When Are Citi Bikes Faster Than Taxis in New York City?"](https://toddwschneider.com/posts/taxi-vs-citi-bike-nyc/) lives in the `citibike_comparison/` folder